AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/combo-charts.md

 1. Add a ![Comment](/help/assets/icons/ComboChart.svg) [!UICONTROL Combo] visualization.
 See [Add a visualization to a panel](freeform-analysis-visualizations.md#add-visualizations-to-a-panel)

-1. From the drop-down lists, select a dimension for the X-axis and a metric for the Y-axis.
+1. From the drop-down menus, select a dimension for the X-axis and a metric for the Y-axis.

 1. Select the type of [!UICONTROL Line comparison] that you want to use.